 management of a prospect portfolio of prospective donors and

-evaluated on overall performance and production by the Executive
+performance and production by the Senior Director for External

 Department Supervision and collaborations

-• This position reports to the Executive Director.
+- This position reports to the Senior Director, External

 and Inclusion initiatives.

-underrepresented populations. • Reach out to engage and include
+- Reach out to engage and include underrepresented communities

 that will both engage current donors while identifying,